 Fulfillment of the criteria is demonstrated by a comprehensive range of supporting evidence, including laboratory test reports, documentation on the production process, and proof of origin for the fibers used.

-Using laboratory testing to enhance recycling opportunities
+Using laboratory testing to enhance recyclability

 Textile waste is one of the largest waste streams in the world – yet only a small fraction of it is recycled.
 Extending the service life of used fibers has clear environmental benefits, as it reduces the need for virgin fibers in fabric production.
-Demand for more sustainable products is also on the rise, which means that using recycled textiles may help companies boost their sales.
+Demand for more sustainable products is also on the rise, which means that using recycled textiles may help companies boost sales.

 Identifying and sorting recyclable textiles according to their raw materials is necessary for making fibers suitable for reuse.
 In addition to their material composition, laboratory tests can be used to sort textile waste by features like color and fiber length.